About the Trust

 We are currently developing our future strategy, which will focus on providing the highest quality mental health and learning disability services.

-As part of this, our community (physical health) services in Bury, Oldham, Rochdale and Trafford will be moving to new NHS provider organisations in 2019.
+As part of this, our community (physical health) services in Bury, Oldham, Rochdale (adult services) and Trafford will be moving to a new NHS provider in 2019.
+For Bury, Oldham, Rochdale (adult services), this will take place on the 1st July 2019

 We have been very proud to run community (physical health) services over the last seven years, but we believe there are other provider organisations better positioned to enable these community services to achieve more for the benefit of local people.
 We are working closely with our staff and colleagues in the new provider organisations to ensure the smoothest possible transfer.